Want to know how to become a proofreader online and work from the comfort of your own home?

 - 11 Proofreading Courses That Will Increase Your Skills And Profit

 - How to Become an Online Proofreader (With NO Experience)

 - How to Become a Well-Paid Freelance Writer

 - 27 Best Online Proofreading Jobs Hiring Now

 Some of the links on here are affiliate links and I may earn if you click on them, AT NO EXTRA cost to you.
 Hope you find the information here useful!
 Thanks.

-How To Become An Editor For Beginners- 8 Steps
+How To Become A Proofreader Online- 8 Steps

 2. Create 3-4 work samples